akshatgoel92/welfare-monitor/README.md

 #### make.py

-This is executed by **fto_stage.sh** which is described below.
+This is executed by **fto-stage.sh** which is described below.
 It processes the scraped list of FTO nos. at each stage returned by **fto_urls.py** and creates a pandas data-frame containing a queue of FTOs along with information about them.
 This is then inserted into the FTO queue table in the database.

-#### add.py

-This script allows the field team to add FTO nos. manually to the FTO queue in case the fto_urls spider or the make.py script does not work on any given day.

 #### update.py